loreabad6/chirps-stars/README.md

 devtools::install_github('r-spatial/stars')
 ```

 To load the data, `stars` makes use of its generic `read_stars` function which allows reading raster/array data.
-The function `read_ncdf` is also available and uses the netcdf package directly to load.
-We load the data as a `stars_proxy` object which allows for faster manipulation of the data.
+The function `read_ncdf` is also available and uses the netcdf package directly to load. ~~We load the data as a `stars_proxy` object which allows for faster manipulation of the data.~~ (There are some issues while projecting the data as a proxy and then cropping which I will try to report to the package developers.)

 ``` r
 library(stars)